barncastle/BitsKit/README.md

 public BitFieldModifiers Modifiers { get; set; }
 ```
 #### Padding Fields
-Like C, an unnamed bit field generates a set of inaccessible "padding" bits.
+Like C, an unnamed bit-field generates a set of inaccessible "padding" bits.
 These are primarily used for alignment or to map reserved/unused bits.
 There is a constructor overload dedicated to these fields.
 ```c#
 // Constructor for integral padding bit-fields [BitFieldAttribute(byte size)]